Loading...

 And so the total perimeter of a sector is less than doubled if the angle itself is doubled.

 Next up, is Sofia's statement correct?
-She says, "The perimeter of the sector with radius of 18 centimetres will be double the perimeter of the sector with radius of nine centimetres."
-This question is different from the one that Aisha asked, as here the angle between the two shapes is the same, it is the radius that doubles instead.
+She says, "The perimeter of the sector with radius of 18 centimetres will be double the perimeter of the sector with radius of nine centimetres.

-And so for the smaller sector, the arc is 1/6 of two times pi times nine, which is three pi.
+Both sectors are 1/6 of a full circle, and so for the smaller sector, the arc is 1/6 of 2 times pi, times 9, which is 3 pi.

-This simplifies to six pi plus 36.
+This simplifies to 6 pi plus 36.

 In this instance, Sofia is correct.